Definition

 With CarbonPass, most UK businesses can generate a PPN 006 compliant CRP in under 20 minutes by uploading their utility bills and answering a few questions.

-Yes.
-From April 2024, all NHS contracts require a Carbon Reduction Plan regardless of value.
-This includes NHS Supply Chain frameworks, regional NHS trusts, and Integrated Care Boards (ICBs).
+NHS tender packs commonly ask suppliers for a published Carbon Reduction Plan as part of the submission — this includes NHS Supply Chain frameworks, regional NHS trusts, and Integrated Care Boards (ICBs).
+Read your tender pack to confirm what is required.

 PPN 01/21 is the broader social value policy that covers community benefits, equal opportunity, and environmental impact.
 PPN 006 specifically addresses carbon reduction and requires a published Carbon Reduction Plan with quantified emissions data.